adriangb/scikeras/README.md

         return np.mean(np.all(y == y_pred, axis=1))
 ```

-The default implementation of `_pre_process_y` for `KerasClassifier` attempts to automatically determine the type of problem, similar to what is done by other `Scikit-Learn` classifiers.
+The default implementation of `_pre_process_y` for `KerasClassifier` attempts to automatically determine the type of problem using `sklearn.utils.multiclass.type_of_target`.
 You may need to override this method if it is unable to determine the correct type for your data.
 The default implementation is provided as a static method so that you can test it without needing to instantiate a `KerasClassifier`.

 ### Multi-input problems